ant-media/Ant-Media-Server/README.md

 ```
 This will create the jars in the "target" directory of the workspace; this will also skip the unit tests.

-To build and package the server in zip and gz, execute the following:
+To download the dependencies, execute this:
 ```
 mvn dependency:copy-dependencies
 ```